AniruddhaMandal/Secure-Image-Neural-Network/README.md

 7. Verify whether BackPropagation is working properly.
 (Confirm any calculation or overflow error)
 8. Parallelize NeuralNetwork (possibily with pthread or fork).
 9. Solve any memory issues.
-10. Change Random Number Generator.
+10. Change Random Number Generator. :heavy_check_mark:
 11. Investigate why learning is being stoped after some steps.

 ## Problems: